aura-nw/docs/docs/product/aurascan/getting-started/stake/staking-your-coin.md

 ![Validators](/img/aurascan/Delegate_more.png)

-You have to sign transaction and pay the transaction fee on the wallet provider you have connected before.
+You have to sign the transaction and pay the transaction fee on the wallet provider you have connected before.

 ![Sign transaction](/img/aurascan/sign_txn.PNG)

-After the transaction have been executed successfully, delegation will be shown at the top of Validators page and `Stake` section in `My account` details.
+After the transaction has been executed successfully, delegation will be shown at the top of Validators page and `Stake` section in `My account` details.

 ![Delegate successfully](/img/aurascan/Getting_Started_Staking_your_coin_delegate_successfully.png)